Bjorn David Hansen·Forefront of AI marketing enablement

 Private · Live deploy

-End-to-end promo automation across thousands of product pages — Claude-driven offer extraction, RSA copy drafting, SERP-render simulation, and validated GAE CSV export.
+End-to-end promo automation across thousands of product pages — AI-assisted offer extraction, RSA copy drafted from brand guidelines and promo rules, SERP-render simulation, and validated GAE CSV export, with human approval.

 Before